 In contrast, children whose biological parents are mentally healthy-even if their adoptive parents have schizophrenia-have about a 1% chance of getting the disease.
 That is about the same risk as for the general population shown in the chart.

 Chances of Developing Schizophrenia

 - One parent has schizophrenia: 12%

 - Identical twin has schizophrenia: 47%

 Schizophrenia is not passed on directly, like eye or hair color.
-Other conditions are necessary because other factors are involved.
+Other conditions — not yet fully understood by researcher — are necessary because other factors are involved.
 Otherwise, schizophrenia would always develop in both identical twins, since they have the same heredity.